Early Coinbase backer Garry Tan is keeping the “vast majority” of his shares because of this deal – TechCrunch

 TC: Would you share what percentage of your stake you sold?

 GT: I sold basically a fraction of my shares.
-As [with] many early employees, to be frank, this exit to me and my family is actually quite meaningful, just like it is for a lot of the other people who started off as engineers, I myself and an engineer [who] had credit card debt as recently as 2011 before I became an investor at Y Combinator and Initialized.
+As [with] many early employees, to be frank, this exit to me and my family is actually quite meaningful, just like it is for a lot of the other people who started off as engineers, I myself am an engineer [who] had credit card debt as recently as 2011 before I became an investor at Y Combinator and Initialized.
 We have to remember that Silicon Valley is where a lot of skilled builders are creating their own first wealth.

 And all that being said, like a lot of other people who are also long with the company, I’m holding the majority and vast majority [of my shares] because I’m super long on both crypto and Coinbase.